ehsan-vahabzadeh/Mixing-in-UHS/README.md

 The simulation outputs generated using DuMuX are post-processed to construct a comprehensive dataset describing hydrogen recovery behaviour under a wide range of reservoir and operational conditions.
 This dataset is used to train an artificial neural network (ANN) surrogate model that emulates reservoir-scale hydrogen recovery with high accuracy.
 The trained surrogate is then embedded within a techno-economic optimisation framework, where large ensembles of candidate storage scenarios are evaluated and a national-scale underground hydrogen storage portfolio is optimised using mixed-integer linear programming implemented in Gurobi.
-- postprocess_compute_pe_ng_rf_dataset.py
+- **`postprocess_compute_pe_ng_rf_dataset.py`**
-Reads DuMuX JSON outputs, computes RF and derived quantities (e.g., Pe, Ng, Fo, θ, Δρ) across cycles, and exports consolidated Excel/CSV tables.
+  Reads DuMuX JSON outputs, computes recovery factor (RF) and derived quantities (e.g. Pe, Ng, Fo, θ, Δρ) across cycles, and exports consolidated Excel/CSV tables.

-- plot_pe_ng_rf_surfaces_and_fits.py
+- **`plot_pe_ng_rf_surfaces_and_fits.py`**
-Loads the consolidated dataset and generates the Pe–Ng–RF contour surface and RF-vs-Pe / RF-vs-Ng plots (including fitted correlations).
+  Loads the consolidated dataset and generates Pe–Ng–RF contour surfaces and RF–Pe / RF–Ng plots, including fitted correlations.

-- doe_sample_field_data_kmeans_lhs.py
+- **`doe_sample_field_data_kmeans_lhs.py`**
-Samples UK field properties using KMeans clustering and LHS (with temperature conditioned on pressure) to generate a realistic design-of-experiments scenario set.
+  Samples UK field properties using KMeans clustering and Latin Hypercube Sampling (LHS) to generate a realistic design-of-experiments scenario set.

-- build_optim_scenarios_from_ann.py
+- **`build_optim_scenarios_from_ann.py`**
-Uses a trained ANN surrogate (plus scalers) to evaluate sampled scenarios and writes cycle-wise optimisation datasets (costs, energy, wells, RF/MRF, constraints).
+  Uses a trained ANN surrogate (with associated scalers) to evaluate sampled scenarios and generate cycle-wise optimisation datasets containing costs, energy metrics, wells, and constraints.

-- optimise_portfolio_gurobi.py
+- **`optimise_portfolio_gurobi.py`**
-Solves the national-scale portfolio optimisation in Gurobi (one scenario per reservoir, optional well limits, discounting, LCOS/cost objective) and exports the optimal plan to Excel.
+  Solves the national-scale underground hydrogen storage portfolio optimisation using Gurobi, selecting cost-optimal scenarios subject to energy targets and operational constraints.

-- analyse_selected_vs_all_reservoirs.py
+- **`analyse_selected_vs_all_reservoirs.py`**
-Aggregates selected reservoirs from optimisation outputs and compares their property distributions against the full field dataset (summary stats + boxplots).
+  Aggregates reservoirs selected by the optimisation and compares their property distributions against the full dataset using summary statistics and boxplots.

 ## Versions